cbdsteve/TickerTechnicalTest/README.md

 e.g.: node assignment.js "0,7,RRRRRRRRFFFFFFFFFFFLLLBBBBBRRRLLLLLFFLR"

+# Tests

+You can run the unit tests like so:

+npm test

 # Notes

 NB: There is some inconsistency in the wording of the challenge, around the way the robots move: